faithkane3/example_classification_project/README.md

 > - A final report notebook
 > - A final report notebook presentation
 > - All necessary modules to make my project reproducible
-> - A csv file of
+> - A csv file of prediction probabilities and actual values for species.
 > - [Tableau Public Workbook]()

 #### Project Context